Lorde takes out top Silver Scroll

 The winner of the award for the piece of New Zealand music played most here and overseas went to Brooke Fraser for Something in the Water.

 Much of the evening was spent devoted to singer/song-writer Dave Dobbyn, who has been producing music for nearly 40 years.

 He was welcomed into the New Zealand Music Hall of Fame with tributes and a standing ovation.

 Dobbyn is the 13th artist to become part of the Hall of Fame, which already includes Shihad, Jordan Luck and the Topp Twins.

 He says he is humbled to be honoured in this way.

 "This is a pretty special night and it's special for everyone I know that I've ever been involved with in the business," he says.

 Dobbyn says he takes the honour with the dignity it should be taken with.

-Next story in National: Climate could push up insurance costs
+Next story in New Zealand: Climate could push up insurance costs

 Copyright © 2013, Radio New Zealand